jj-style/GraphingCalculator/README.md

 Equation must be in post-fix notation (see below) with spaces in between every operator/operand
 Multiple lines can be drawn, use a semicolon(;) to seperate the equations of the lines
 Variable must be 'x' for y=f(x) lines or 'theta' for r=g(θ) lines.
-No other letters will work
+No other letters will work Press 's' to save an image of the graph!

 Post-fix Notation:
 Post-fix notation, also known as Reverse Polish Notation (RPN) is simply a way of writing maths without the need for brackets.
 It is used as computers can evaluate results more easily in a stack without having to know the rules of BIDMAS.